-JMT is providing design, environmental permitting, NEPA documentation, and site redevelopment services for a new LEED® Silver-certified office building at the Dundalk Marine Terminal.
+JMT provided design, environmental permitting, NEPA documentation, and site redevelopment services for a new LEED Silver® certified office building at the Dundalk Marine Terminal for the Maryland Department of Transportation Maryland Port Administration (MDOT MPA).

-The tenants who will occupy the new building are currently operating out of a 75-year-old aircraft hangar previously operated by the Maryland National Guard as a fighter squadron hangar.
-The building, which was converted to storage space and renovated to add office space, is now beyond its serviceable life.
-The Maryland Historic Trust (MHT) determined that the building was known as the 104th Fighter Squadron Hangar and eligible for the National Register of Historic Places.
-Our historic resources specialists are assisting with the Section 106 Consultation process, where we will negotiate mitigation for the demolition of the building.
+The tenants previously operated out of a 75-year-old aircraft hangar that was operated by the Maryland National Guard as a fighter squadron hangar.
+The building, which was converted to storage space and renovated to add office space, was beyond its serviceable life.
+The Maryland Historic Trust determined that the building was known as the 104th Fighter Squadron Hangar and eligible for the National Register of Historic Places.
+Our historic resources specialists assisted with the Section 106 consultation process.

 During the early 1900s, the Dundalk Marine Terminal was subjected to hexavalent chromium contamination from the placement of chromium ore processing residue (COPR).
-While the existing building and the proposed redevelopment site may not be in COPR-contaminated areas, there is still a risk to construction workers and, therefore, the MPA requires procedures for handling and disposing of soils.
-JMT is also designing a stormwater facility to tie into the onsite treatment plant to ensure contaminated waters are remediated.
+While the existing building and the proposed redevelopment site were not be in COPR-contaminated areas, there was still a risk to construction workers and, therefore, MDOT MPA required procedures for handling and disposing of soils.
+JMT also designed a stormwater facility to tie into the on-site treatment plant to ensure contaminated waters were remediated.

-MPA applied for a Transportation Investment Generating Economic Recovery (TIGER) grant, and must complete the NEPA process.
+MDOT MPA applied for a Transportation Investment Generating Economic Recovery (TIGER) grant and had to complete the NEPA process.
 As part of the NEPA process, we coordinated with the TIGER grants office to identify potential NEPA requirements.